Showcasing Asian artists from across the world.

 Finding Inspiration

-For my mood board (pictures shown above), I decided to go with softer colors, and included lots of pink, white/cream/light gray because this “shoujo girl” (shoujo is "girl" in Japanese; usually high school romance, fantasy, and action tales) aesthetic contains a lot of images of spring flowers, which is relevant to the name of my festival.
+For my mood board (pictures shown below), I decided to go with softer colors, and included lots of pink, white/cream/light gray because this “shoujo girl” (shoujo is "girl" in Japanese; usually high school romance, fantasy, and action tales) aesthetic contains a lot of images of spring flowers, which is relevant to the name of my festival.

 Typography & Logomark